rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

 At the beginning there was procedural programming.
 Exponents of such programming paradigm are languages like COBOL, C, PASCAL, and more recently, Go.
 In procedual programming, the building block is represented by _the procedure_, which is a function (not mathematically speaking) that take some input arguments and could return some output values.

 Data can have some primitive form, like `int` or `double`, or it can be structured into _records_.
-A record is a set of correlated data, like a `Vector`, which contains two primitive `x` and `y` of type `double`.
+A record is a set of correlated data, like a `Rectangle`, which contains two primitive `height` and `length` of type `double`.
 Using C-like notation, a vector is defined as

 {% highlight c %}
-struct Vectors {
+struct Rectangle {
-   double   x;
+   double   height;
-   double   y;
+   double   length;
 };
 {% endhighlight %}

 Despite of inputs and outputs, there is no directly connection between data (records) and behaviors (procedures).
-So. if we want to model all the operation available on a `Vector`, we have to create a lot of procedures that take it as an input.
+So. if we want to model all the operation available on a `Rectangle`, we have to create a lot of procedures that take it as an input.

 {% highlight c %}
-double norm(Vectors v)
+double area(Rectangle r)
 {
-    // Code that computes the norm
+    // Code that computes the area of a rectangle
 }
-void scale(Vectors v, double factor)
+void scale(Rectangle r, double factor)
 {
-    // Code that change the vector v, mutating directly its components }
+    // Code that change the rectangle r, mutating directly its components }
 {% endhighlight %}

-As you can see, every procedure insists on the same type of structure, the `Vectors`.
+As you can see, every procedure insists on the same type of structure, the `Rectangle`.
 Every procedure needs in input an instance of the structure on which executes.
-Moreover, every piece of code that owns an instance of the `Vectors` structure *can access its member values without control*.
+Moreover, every piece of code that owns an instance of the `Rectangle` structure *can access its member values without control*.
 There is no concept of restriction on which operation can be done on the internal information of a structure.

 This makes the procedures' definition very verbose and their maintanance very tricky.
 Tests becomes very hard to design and execute, because of the lack of _information hiding_.